stockmouton/stockmouton.github.io/articles/hyperinflation.md

 An event should math the light,depending on the ecosystem;it might start s bond market crash or not (see https://fred.stlouisfed.org/series/BAMLH0A0HYM2),positif
 </div>

+## Why are we talking about it now?
+You might now but people are talking [about inflation now](https://trends.google.com/trends/explore?date=all&geo=US&q=inflation), why?

+For two reasons:
+- The first one is the fact that because of Covid, supply has been naturally reduced to follow the reducing demand.
+Now that we are about to reopen economy, it might very well create a short period of high-demand facing a quite low-supply.
+- The second one, is coming from people that believe that stimulus + direct payment influence inflation.
+As we've seen, this is not a good argument.
+On the other hand, it does impact expected inflation which could impact bond yields on the short term too.

+And, as of March 19th, if we look at [last 20 years in price change](https://www.bls.gov/charts/consumer-price-index/consumer-price-index-by-category-line-chart.htm) we can see mainly three things:
+- The average inflation rate is around 2% even though it always fluctuates.
+- Inflation increased sharply before the housing crisis and sharply decrease during and shortly after.
+- The COVID, on the other hand, Literally froze prices (the rate went down to 0) and it's starting to increase again.

+Exactly because the rate already increased while the economy was shut down and reopening the economy might be the match that can light the hyperinflation rocket.

 When you add direct payment: